-Pair your phone to the vehicle (see Phone Key on page 19).

-- Enable or disable Sentry Mode (see How to Use Sentry Mode (With a USB Flash Drive) on page 142). - Enable or disable Valet Mode (see Valet Mode on page 90). - Enable or disable Speed Limit Mode and receive notifications when the vehicle's driving speed is within approximately 5 km/h of your selected maximum speed (see Speed Limit Mode on page 139).
+- Pair your phone to the vehicle (see Phone Key on page 19). - Enable or disable Sentry Mode (see How to Use Sentry Mode (With a USB Flash Drive) on page 145). - Enable or disable Valet Mode (see Valet Mode on page 92). - Enable or disable Speed Limit Mode and receive notifications when the vehicle's driving speed is within approximately 3 mph (5 km/h) of your selected maximum speed (see Speed Limit Mode on page 142). - Watch and share Dashcam and Sentry Mode clips from the mobile app.
+See Dashcam on page 143 for more information. - NOTE: Requires Premium Connectivity and mobile app version 4.39.5 or newer.
+Only available on iOS.